 The teaching staff is made up of a mix of full-time academics with a wealth of experience in teaching and research in the fields of media and cultural studies along with specialist practitioners from various fields of media and cultural production who teach on the applied courses.
 The course leader and the other members of the teaching team are highly experienced media and cultural studies academics.

-- Jonathan Wright teaches and writes on film and visual cultures, postcolonial studies and the representation of race.
+- Dr. Jonathan Wright is Course Leader.
+He teaches and writes on film and visual cultures, postcolonial studies and the representation of race.

-- Peter Osborne’s is a Senior Lecturer for both the BA (Hons) Media and Cultural Studies and MA Media Communication and Critical Practice.
+- Peter D Osborne is a Senior Lecturer for both the BA (Hons) Media and Cultural Studies and MA Media Communication and Critical Practice.

-- Mary Lee-Woolf is an independent film maker and television producer with over 30 years of experience in the media and cultural industries and a wealth of contacts across the sector.
+- Mary Lee-Woolf is an independent film maker and television producer with over 30 years of experience in the media and cultural industries with a wealth of contacts across the sector.